Soapstone: Americas

-Native Americans have used soapstone since the Late Archaic Period.
-During the Archaic archaeological period (8000-1000 BC), bowls, cooking slabs, and other objects were made from soapstone.
-Use of soapstone in native American cultures continue to the modern day.
+Native Americans have used soapstone since the Late Archaic period.
+During the Archaic archaeological period (8000–1000 BC), bowls, cooking slabs, and other objects were made from soapstone.
+The use of soapstone cooking vessels during this period has been attributed to the rock's thermal qualities; compared to clay or metal containers, soapstone retains heat more effectively.
+Use of soapstone in native American cultures continues to the modern day.
 Later, other cultures carved soapstone smoking pipes, a practice that continues today.
 The soapstone's low heat conduction allows for prolonged smoking without the pipe heating up uncomfortably.

 Indigenous peoples of the Arctic have traditionally used soapstone for carvings of both practical objects and art.
-The qulliq, a type of oil lamp, is carved out of soapstone and used by the Inuit, Chukchi, and Yupik peoples.
-This kind of lamp was the single most important article of furniture for the Inuit in their dwellings.
+The qulliq, a type of oil lamp, is carved out of soapstone and used by the Inuit and Dorset peoples.
+The soapstone oil lamps indicate these people had easy access to oils derived from marine mammals.

 In the modern period, soapstone is commonly used for carvings in Inuit art.

 In the United States, locally quarried soapstone was used for gravemarkers in 19th century northeast Georgia, around Dahlonega, and Cleveland as simple field stone and "slot and tab" tombs.

-Small blocks of soapstone (8" x 10" x 1") were also heated on the cookstove or near the fire and used to warm cold bedclothes or to keep hands and feet cozy while sleighing.
+In Canada, soapstone was quarried in the Arctic regions like the western part of the Ungava Bay and the Appalachian Mountain System from Newfoundland.

 Asia

 The ancient trading city of Tepe Yahya in southeastern Iran was a center for the production and distribution of soapstone in the 5th to 3rd millennia BC.

 Soapstone has been used in India as a medium for sculptures since at least the time of the Hoysala Empire, the Western Chalukya Empire and to an extent Vijayanagara Empire.

 Even earlier, steatite was used as the substrate for Indus-Harappan seals.
-After carving, the seals were heated above 1000 °C for several days to make them hard and durable to make the final seals used for making impressions on clay.
+After the intricate carvings of icons and (yet undeciphered) symbols, the seals were heated above 1000 °C for several days to make them hard and durable to make the final seals used for making impressions on clay.

-In China, during the Spring and Autumn Period (771–476 BC), soapstone was carved into ceremonial knives.
+In China, during the Spring and Autumn period (771–476 BC), soapstone was carved into ceremonial knives.
 Soapstone was also used to carve Chinese seals.

-Soapstone was used as a writing pencil in Myanmar as early as the 11th century Pagan period.After that, it was still used as a pencil to write on Black Parabaik until the end of the Mandalay period (19th century).
+Soapstone was used as a writing pencil in Myanmar as early as the 11th-century Pagan period.
+After that, it was still used as a pencil to write on Black Parabaik until the end of the Mandalay period (19th century).